beachc15/Option-Data-Downloader-for-Rasp-Pi/README.md

   people with similar interests who like discussing things like this.
 I have a dream of attending a masters program in Computational Finance but I worry my lack of a formal coding/math background limits me.**

+# TODO
+ - Right now we are losing ~5% of each days data to the following [ChunkedEncodingError]